paulhylam/linuxserver/README.md

 passcode: passw0rd

-run 'sudo python rest-app/project.py' on the ubuntu server try in browser http://18.196.33.181/ to access the catalogapp
+run 'cd rest-app' to change the directory to rest-app before running the app run 'sudo python project.py' to start the cataloge app try in browser http://18.196.33.181/ to access the catalogapp

 Software installed and third-party resource used: